OfficeDev/Copilot-for-M365-Samples/samples/msgext-product-support-sso-ts/README.md

 ---
 # Overview Contoso Products message extension sample - TS

 This sample implements a Teams message extension that can be used as a plugin for Copilot for Microsoft 365.
 The message extension allows users to query items in the Products list in the Product support SharePoint Online team site via Microsoft Graph.

-> 💡 This is the TypeScript version of the OG .NET [Product support message extension sample](https://github.com/OfficeDev/Copilot-for-M365-Plugins-Samples/tree/main/samples/msgext-product-support-sso-csharp)
+> 💡 This is the TypeScript version of the [Product support message extension sample](https://github.com/OfficeDev/Copilot-for-M365-Plugins-Samples/tree/main/samples/msgext-product-support-sso-csharp) written in .NET and C#

 ## Get started with the template